 Inflation-indexed debt securities are subject to the effects of changes in market interest rates caused by factors other than inflation (real interest rates).
 In general, the value of an inflation-indexed security, including U.S. Treasury Inflation-Protected Securities ("TIPS"), tends to decrease when real interest rates increase and can increase when real interest rates decrease.
 Thus generally, during periods of rising inflation, the value of inflation-indexed securities will tend to increase and during periods of deflation, their value will tend to decrease.
 Interest payments on inflation-indexed securities are unpredictable and will fluctuate as the principal and interest are adjusted for inflation.
 There can be no assurance that the applicable inflation index used will accurately measure the real rate of inflation in the prices of goods and services.
 Net increases in the principal value of TIPS due to inflation may be considered income for income tax purposes.
-Additionally, a Consumer Price Index swap can potentially lose value if the realized rate of inflation over the life of the swap is less than the fixed market implied inflation rate (fixed breakeven rate) that the investor agrees to pay at the initiation of the swap.
-With municipal inflation-indexed securities, the adjustment is integrated into the coupon payment.
+Additionally, a Consumer Price Index swap can potentially lose value if the realized rate of inflation over the life of the swap is less than the fixed market implied inflation-indexed securities, the adjustment is integrated into the coupon payment.
 For municipal inflation-indexed securities, there is no adjustment to the principal value.
 Because U.S. municipal inflation-indexed securities are a small component of the U.S. municipal bond market, they may be less liquid than conventional U.S. municipal bonds.